Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > So yeah, all three together create a complete set, like base vectors creating a space.
 Holochain implements Agents and Languages (=DNAs) but doesn't define or map what I call Perspectives

 Ok, this framing makes sense.
 DNA makes sense, a syntax of zomes (expressions).
 Agents feel more fuzzy to me; I guess its agent keys but also percieve varous zomes themselves (personas, deep key, conductor etc) as "agents".
-I'm curious where the boundaries that const
+I'm curious where the boundaries that constitute a definiton lie.

+> The really interesting thing about separating the world into (or describing the world by) these 3 root entities is that we can "bootstrap" a large (infinite?) number of ontologies that are secondary to this base meta-ontology

+Yes I can see this is a pragmatic triple of bootstrapping.